caporaso-lab/student-microbiome-project/README.md

 student-microbiome-project
 ==========================

-Central repository for data and analysis tools for the StudentMicrobiomeProject.
+Central repository for data and analysis tools for the Student Microbiome Project (SMP).
+This repository will store data and code related to the Student Microbiome Project, and will be kept private until publication of the study.
+Related data include the [personal microbiome delivery system](https://github.com/qiime/personal-microbiome-delivery) being developed in Greg Caporaso's lab by John Chase, and the [Student Microbiome Project metadata mapping file](https://docs.google.com/spreadsheet/ccc?key=0AvglGXLayhG7dDFUZ3JVVkFrTFFjMWJDWTZheVVROVE).